DUI Attorney Near Me St. Francois County, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in St. Francois County, MO as soon as possible.
-If you have already agreed to and performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in St. Francois County, MO will build an insurmountable defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in St. Francois County, MO as soon as possible.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your St. Francois County, MO DUI attorney will design an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in St. Francois County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for behaviors like driving under the influence.
+A checkpoint is a temporary roadblock used as a way to systematically screen drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Lawmakers in Missouri have discussed banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+Lawmakers in Missouri have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Police departments in St. Francois County and around Missouri do not use checkpoints as heavily as they did in the past, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in St. Francois County and throughout Missouri are not as prevalent as they once were, but it is still wise to educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance